emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 failure, an Error TLV SHOULD also be included, using the most descriptive error code possible.
 The Intermediate-Result TLV may be accompanied by another TLV indicating that the server wishes to perform a subsequent authentication.
-When the authentication sequence completes, the server MUST send a Result TLV indicating success or failure instead of a TLV which carries an inner method.
+When all inner methods have completed, the server MUST send a Result TLV indicating success or failure instead of a TLV which carries an inner method.